Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Oxford’s ecosystem boasts 16,000 spinouts since 2010, generating £11 billion.
 Oxford North extends this, targeting fusion energy and synthetic biology.

-As per a UKRI report cited by Science Correspondent Theo Grant of New Scientist“the site’s proximity to Harwell’s diamond synchrotron positions it for global leadership.”
+As per a UKRI report cited by Science Correspondent Theo Grant of New Scientist, “the site’s proximity to Harwell’s diamond synchrotron positions it for global leadership.”

 International interest surges, with EU partners post-Brexit re-engaging via Horizon Europe.
 Noted by EU Affairs Editor Clara Voss of Politico Europe, a German consortium eyes joint ventures.
 Locally, businesses anticipate supply chain booms.